sendgrid/docs/source/User_Guide/Settings/parse.md

 **Host Name** - The domain where you have pointed an MX Record so addresses at this hostname can receive email.
 For example: parse.yourdomain.com

-When entering your host name (also referred to as the receiving domain), the subdomain-domain combination must be globally unique, and the domain must be one of your whitelabled domains.
+When entering your host name (also referred to as the receiving domain), the subdomain-domain combination must be globally unique, and the domain must be one of your whitelabeled domains.

 **URL** - The URL for the Inbound Parse Webhook to POST all parsed email information.